ericapinkham/Insight_DE_GUS/README.md

 Provide an analytics dashboard monitoring package usage and discussion in social media to gain insights into popularity of packages.

 ### This could be used to:
-* Create Sweet Blogs About New and Interesting Packages: "I wrote a blog post about Pandas, now what?"
+* Create Sweet Blogs About New and Interesting Packages
-* Understand Package Adoption and Churn: "We implemented a sweet feature and look at our adoption!"
+* Understand Package Adoption and Churn
-* Write Books: "Which packages should we include in our book about Haskell?"
+* Write Books
-* Enable Developers to Understand Package Usage: "We intended our package to be used for X but almost everyone uses it for Y."
+* Enable Developers to Understand Package Usage
+* Give developers a sense of which packages are being used for what purposes in their language of choice

 ### Some possibly useful things to track:
 * Metrics: